umnovjp/MovieReviews/README.md

-#MovieReviews
+# MovieReviews
 in this project entitled "Movie Reviews" it utilizes information from openly available online databases to pull down small lists of movies according to their genres.
+A user can enter a year such as 2021 or 2018 in the input field.
+Then click on one of the buttons to search by genre to view five movie cards.
+There are five genres currently included.

+## Technical Acceptance
+We use two server sides APIs.
+First we find movie titles by year and genre on https://data-imdb1.p.rapidapi.com/movie/byYear/.
+Then we find additional information such as film director, actors, rating, plot on http://www.omdbapi.com/.
+Application does not use JS alerts.
+We used template imported from Figma fro CSS styling.
+We improved it a little to make colors less default-looking.
+It accepts movie release year in the input field and genre using buttons.
+Also, user can click more buttons to rent those movies at redbox.com or buy them at Amazon.com.
 The lists are accessed through an API entitled "OMDb Api" as well as a second API entitled "Data-Imdb" Once accessed the lists populate the relevant movie category that they happen to fall under.
 For example when a query is ran for a movies of a particular genre, that information is then taken